kubernetes/community/events/events-team/content/meet-and-greet.md

 ### 1 Day Before

 If possible, check out the space assigned to the M&G, just in case there are problems with it.
 If there are, raise them with our CNCF event staff.

+Check that all SIGs who intended to attend are accounted for and were able to make it to the event.
+In the case of anyone with last-minute travel cancellations, identify if someone can cover for them.
+If a SIG cannot get members out due to travel issues, solicit help to staff their table from related groups or SIG ContribEx.

 ### Day Of